jltovar/sage_decoy-free/README.md

 - This fork is **experimental** and intended for method development and research.
 - Always inspect log messages and output columns to confirm which models were applied.
+- **Fail-Safe Design:** If statistical models cannot be fit (e.g., due to sparse data), the engine defaults to a probability of 1.0 (Fail-Closed) rather than crashing.
 - If opening an issue, please include your `config.json` and a log excerpt showing the active `fdr.mode`.

 **Happy Hunting!**